A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Conclusion

 \section{Conclusion}

-A new design is proposed for the time constant that appears in the streamline upwind Petrov-Galerkin ($\tau_{\text{SUPG}}$) formulations.
-The new $\tau_{\text{SUPG}}$, which uses a flow time-scale (rather than the time-step size, $\Delta{t}$) to account for the contribution of the acceleration term, successfully produces an overall stable technique that is consistent with regard to the time-step-size.
-As a result, the new method overcomes the historical limitation of the conventional formulation of $\tau_{\text{SUPG}}$, which results in solution divergence as the time-step size goes to zero.
-The new definition of $\tau_{\text{SUPG}}$ (Equatio~\ref{eqn:tauom}) is simple to implement.
-Various cases considered in this study showed that the new formulation come at a cost of increasing the number of linear solver iterations.
-In exchange, however, the results remain independent of the time-step size as it approaches zero.
+In this study, we propose a new formulation for the stabilization parameter ($\tau_{\text{SUPG}}$) that appears in the streamline upwind Petrov-Galerkin and pressure stabilizing Petrov-Galerkin method (SUPG/PSPG) to overcome the historical limitation of the conventional formulation that produces a large error at the small time step size.
+The proposed formulation uses a flow time scale instead of the time step size to account for the contribution of the acceleration term to $\tau_{\text{SUPG}}$.
+Using the new formulation of $\tau_{\text{SUPG}}$, we successfully produce an overall stable technique that is consistent with regard to the time step size.
+The new definition of $\tau_{\text{SUPG}}$ (Equation \eqref{eqn:tauom}) is simple to implement in existing SUPG/PSPG formulated fluid solvers.
+Although the present formulation comes at the cost of increasing the number of linear solver iterations, it significantly improves the overall accuracy of the stabilized finite element methods for computational fluid dynamics, making it an attractive choice for cardiovascular simulations.